Blockchain-Learning-Group/dapp-fundamentals/course-content/Day-2.md

 13. Copy over your token contract

-*Token.sol That was completed at the end of Day 1.*
+*Token.sol That was completed at the end of Day 1 or the provided solution [Token.sol](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Token.sol)*

+-